 No, Akril Polymer is lightweight, durable and can be cut, shaped and polished on site.
 When worked with correctly Akril Polymer will not chip, crack or splinter and only requires standard tools.
 Following the simple process means variations to design can be easily accommodated, most of the time with standard techniques and skills.
 Exact specifications for sanding and adhering can be found in the Installation section.

 The same clear neutral-cure silicone used on mirrors and glass can be used on Akril.
 Acetic silicone is not recommended as it is very likely to bleed through and damage the finished panel.

 There are 2 ranges of Akril Polymer: the Standard range and the Select range.
 The standard range has 15 solid colours and 5 metallic colours and the Select range has 25 designs.

 About 40% more cost effective in price – but more so in terms of reduced lead times, ready availability and ease of use which means there is more project control on site than with a glass alternative.

-Yes, there’s a 10-year indoor UV warranty on Akril.
+Yes, there’s a 10-year indoor UV warranty on Akril Polymer.

 Yes, if applied vigorously.
-A car cutting polish will easily restore Akril’s original gloss surface.
+The Akril Polish Kit will easily restore Akril Polymers original gloss surface.